karlek/lappis/learnings.md

 support for hardware interrupts.

 "Apparently in x86, you have to acknowledge clock interrupts after each one.
-I.e one must sent an acknowledgment to the lapic after every clock interrupt."
+I.e one must send an acknowledgment to the lapic after every clock interrupt."